7r1UMPH/7r1UMPH.github.io/backup/hmv_Arroutada.md

 if (isset($data['command'])) {
     system($data['command']);
 } else {
-    echo 'Error: the 'command' parameter is not specified in the request body.';
+    echo 'Error: the "command" parameter is not specified in the request body.';
 }

 */